 A Typical Day

-In the morning, children in the elementary grades are greeted by teachers as they walk to their classrooms and get settled for the day, while the students in the middle grades head to their lockers to gather what they need for their first period class before they go to their advisor for announcements and the morning check-in.
+In the morning, children in the elementary grades are greeted by teachers as they walk to their classrooms and get settled for the day, while the students in the middle grades head to their first period class.

 As the day unfolds, our Pre-Kindergarten children—who have finished their calendar and weather activities—are listening to their teacher read a story to them as preparation for workboard centers.
 Kindergarten children are in rotating through four math table activities before they gather their P.E. uniforms and go to P.E. class on the turf field.
 The first graders are busy with art creations inspired by the work of Frank Stella after completing their dot pattern assessments.
 The second graders are writing journal entries about what they might see on their field trip to the Monterey Bay Aquarium and head out to study plant life at our organic garden.
 The third graders, who've just come from singing a two-part harmony in music class, question a visiting park ranger from Point Lobos about the habitats of marine mammals as they touch and hold the samples of furs and bones of local marine life the ranger has brought to the class.